American Paint Horse Association Trail Ride Adventures

 For those who prefer to ride at their own pace, the association offers two recreational riding categories in the APHA PAC program – Recreational Riding and Youth Recreational Riding.
 Through this saddle-log program, members earn rewards and recognition for their achievements riding or driving an American Paint Horse.

-When riders enroll in Ride America, they receive an official time log and a Ride America patch.
-They record each hour spent riding or driving their American Paint Horse (not including APHA approved shows and competitions) and as they move through 14 achievement levels—from 100 to 10,000 hours—APHA records their accomplishments and rewards them with special patches and awards.
+When riders enroll in PAC, they record each hour spent riding or driving their American Paint Horse (not including APHA approved shows and competitions) and as they move through achievement levels—from 100 to 10,000 hours—APHA records their accomplishments.